MegazoneDSG/megazonedsg.github.io/_posts/2019-10-04-Dagger2 as Dependency Injection Framework for Android.md

 A fast dependency injector for Java and Android.

-Dagger is a compile-time framework for dependency injection.
+Dagger2 is a compile-time framework for dependency injection.
 It uses no reflection or runtime bytecode generation, does all its analysis at compile-time, and generates plain Java source code.

-Dagger is a fully static dependency injection framework which is based on annotations and helps us to manage our dependencies between classes.
+Dagger2 is a fully static dependency injection framework which is based on annotations and helps us to manage our dependencies between classes.
 Here are some of its benefits:
 * It makes your code very modular
 * Makes it easier to unit test your code